SolaceSamples/solace-samples-c/docs/_tutorials/publish-subscribe.md

 Referencing the downloaded SolClient library include and lib file is required.
 For more advanced build control, consider adapting the makefile found in the "Intro" directory of the SolClient package.
 The above samples very closely mirror the samples found there.

-If you start the HelloWoldSub with a single argument for the Solace message router host address it will connect and wait for a message.
+If you start the HelloWoldSub with  the required arguments of your Solace messaging, it will connect and wait for a message.

 ```
-$ LD_LIBRARY_PATH=../lib:$LD_LIBRARY_PATH ./HelloWorldSub <<HOST_ADDRESS>>
+$ LD_LIBRARY_PATH=../lib:$LD_LIBRARY_PATH ./HelloWorldSub <host:port> <client-username@message-vpn> <client-password>
 HelloWorldSub initializing...
 Session EventCallback() called:  Session up
 Connected.
 Awaiting message...
 ```

-Then you can send a message using the HelloWorldPub again using a single argument to specify the Solace message router host address.
+Then you can send a message using the HelloWorldPub with the same arguments.
 If successful, the output for the producer will look like the following:

 ```
-$ LD_LIBRARY_PATH=../lib:$LD_LIBRARY_PATH ./HelloWorldPub <<HOST_ADDRESS>>
+$ LD_LIBRARY_PATH=../lib:$LD_LIBRARY_PATH ./HelloWorldPub <host:port> <client-username@message-vpn> <client-password>
 HelloWorldPub initializing...
 Session EventCallback() called:  Session up
 Connected.
 About to send message 'Hello world!' to topic 'tutorial/topic'...